mariadb-corporation/MaxScale/Documentation/Monitors/ColumnStore-Monitor.md

 Allowed only when the value of version is `1.5`.

-This optional parameter specifies the base path of the Columnstore administrative daemon.
+This optional parameter specifies the base path of the ColumnStore administrative daemon.
 The default value is `/cmapi/0.4.0`.

 ### `api_key`